 Obama was up 4 percentage points in must-win Ohio, 50 percent to 46 percent, and held slimmer leads in Virginia and Colorado.
 Romney led in Florida by 1 percentage point, the poll found.

-The president, with a final day itinerary that included stops in Wisconsin, Ohio and Iowa, urged voters to stick with him and trust that his economic policies are working.
-Traveling with him was rocker Bruce Springsteen.
+The president, with a final-day itinerary that included stops in Wisconsin, Ohio and Iowa, urged voters to stick with him and trust that his economic policies are working.
+He traveled with rocker Bruce Springsteen.

 “Ohio, I‘m not ready to give up on the fight.
 I’ve got a whole lot of fight left in me and I hope you do too,” Obama told supporters in Columbus, Ohio.